tmpfs/async-validate/doc/readme/guide.md

 }
 ```

-Adding a reason allows associating an identifier with an error and optional meta data about the error.
+Adding a reason allows associating an identifier with an error and optional meta data about the error which can be useful if you need to associate a *severity* with errors to distinguish between error types.

 To signal that an internal processing error has occured pass an Error to the callback, for example: